 The overall goal of USGS domestic energy activities is to conduct research and provide quantitative assessments of all geologically based energy resources.
-This includes undiscovered, technically recoverable oil and natural gas resources in both conventional and unconventional accumulations throughout the United States (exclusive of the Federal OCS, which is assessed by the Bureau of Ocean Energy Management).
+This includes undiscovered, technically recoverable oil and natural gas resources in both conventional and unconventional accumulations throughout the United States (exclusive of the Federal outer continental shelf, which is assessed by the Bureau of Ocean Energy Management).
 These are resources that have yet to be found (i.e. drilled), but if found, could be recovered using currently available technology and industry practice.
-Economic factors are not always considered; for example, it may not be economically feasible to exploit gas hydrate resources on the Alaska North Slope, and Alaskan gas resources are currently considered stranded without the means of transporting gas from the region.
-The purpose of USGS assessments is to develop robust, geologically based, statistically sound, well-documented estimates of quantities of energy resources that have the potential to be added to reserves, and thus contribute to the overall energy supply.
+Economic factors are not always considered.
+The purpose of USGS assessments is to develop robust, geologically based, statistically sound, well-documented estimates of quantities of energy resources that have the potential, to be added to reserves.
+Thus, they could contribute to the overall energy supply, subject to economic and other factors.
 USGS resource assessment methodologies are thoroughly reviewed and externally vetted so as to maintain the transparency and robustness of the assessment results.

 It is important to note the distinction between the terms "resource" and "reserves."
 Resource is a concentration of naturally occurring solid, liquid, or gaseous hydrocarbons in or on the Earth's crust, some of which is, or potentially is, economically extractable.
 Reserves specifically refer to the estimated quantities of identified (i.e. discovered) petroleum resources that, as of a specified date, are expected to be commercially recovered from known accumulations under prevailing economic conditions, operating practices, and government regulations.